wlh18-littlehiawatha/react-i-ii-review/state.md

 Answer these on your own, then compare answers as a group

 1. What is state?
+      the current status of what is being displayed???

 2. Where do you set initial state?
+      In the constructor function of a class

 3. What method do you use to update state?
+      State is immutable so one has to use setState to modify state

 ### Understand